digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 # Deployment: - FORMAT THIS
-Github pages
+##### Github pages
-To deploy and run locally:
+**To deploy and run locally:**

-Create a Gitpod account.
-Use the Chrome browser
+1. Use the Chrome browser
+2. Create a Gitpod account at [Link]
-Download and install the Gitpod browser extension for Google Chrome.
+3. Download and install the Gitpod browser extension for Google Chrome.
-Restart browser after installation has completed.
+4. Restart browser after installation has completed.
-Log into Gitpod using your Github username and password.
+5. Log into Gitpod using your Github username and password.
+(If you don't already have a GitHub account, create one [here])
-Navigate into your desired Gitpod repository
+6. Navigate into your desired Gitpod repository (This project's repository can be found both at the top of this README, and [here])
-Click the green "Gitpod" button on the top right of the repository file section.
+7. Click the green "Gitpod" button on the top right of the repository file section.

-This will open the project into a Gitpod workspace and can then be worked on in a local setting.
+**This will open the project into a Gitpod workspace and can then be worked on in a local setting, such as VSCode.**

-To deploy and run project on a local IDE:
+**To deploy and run project on a local IDE:**
-Follow This Link back to the Github project respository.
+1. Follow [This Link] back to the Github project respository.
-Select the menu item above the repository files labelled "Code".
+2. Select the menu item above the repository files labelled "Code".
-To clone: Select the appropriate url or open to Git Desktop.
+3. To clone: Select the appropriate url or open to Git Desktop.
-To view on a web IDE: Click the dropdown "Open in Web IDE" and choose the appropriate IDE.
+4. To view on a web IDE: Click the dropdown labelled "Open in Web IDE" on the top right of the repository, and choose the appropriate IDE.
 This dropdown can also be used to clone the code into VSCode IDE.
-To clone into the Local IDE - in the terminal, type 'git clone' followed by the URL that can be copied from the aforementioned Code URL.
+5. To clone into the Local IDE - in the terminal, type 'git clone' followed by the URL that can be copied from the aforementioned Code URL.

 # Credits: